sekika/kaidoku/docs/level.md

 |Level 8| extreme |
 |Level 9| ultimate |

+The levels are determined by the numbers of initial blank cells, the difficulty of the logics, and the complexity of seach.
+Up to level 3 the numbers of blank cells are the dominant factor, up to level 6 the difficulty of the logics is the dominant factor, and from level 7 complexity of the search is the dominant factor.

+10 random problems of "evel" level in [web sudoku](https://www.websudoku.com/) were checked and all of them were classified as level 5 (hard) in Kaidoku.

+## Selection of level and problem

+In the [sudoku](online version), you can select the level from the pulldown menu and number from the textbox.

-You can select the level with `l level`.
+In the commandline version of kaidoku, you can select the level with `l level`.
 For example, to select level 5,

     kaidoku-{{ site.version }}> l 5
     Level 5 No. 1